oracle-livelabs/goldengate/ogg-core/ogg-add-trandata-heartbeat-checkpoint/ogg-add-trandata-heartbeat-checkpoint.md

 To create database credentials using the Admin Client:

-1. Run the following command to add a user `ggeast`:
+1. Run the following command to add the common user for CDB1 with credentials alias as `cggwest`:

     ```
     <copy>